• Skip to main content

 The left scenario represents two distinct people with some distance between them.
 They aren’t making contact, so they can’t experience each other.

 The two right scenarios represent couples that have made contact.
 The top scenario has one color and one shape.
 This couple thinks they have become one when in reality they’ve lost their individual identities.
-Exhaustion results when you try to be what the other person wants without defining who you are.
+Trying to be what the other person wants without defining who you are is a recipe for deeper confusion and exhaustion.

 The bottom couple has one shape but retains two distinct colors.
 This couple can choose to function as a team while still remaining fully aware of their distinct, God-given identities.
 They have the benefits of togetherness and individuality.